Semidiscrete optimal transport with unknown costs: Introduction

 This is essentially the same tradeoff that arises in classical optimal learning problems, such as ranking and selection \citep{ChChLePu15} and multi-armed bandits \citep{GiGlWe11}, where one similarly observes noisy samples of the values of various ``alternatives'' with the goal of efficiently identifying the best.
-In contextual learning, the value of an alternative additionally depends on a random vector $X$; see, e.g., \cite{HaRyDe16}, \cite{AlChZo21} and \cite{Keslin2022} from the ranking and selection literature, or \cite{AbPaSz11} and \cite{BaBaKh21} from the bandit community.
-Semidiscrete optimal transport with unknown costs can also be viewed as a contextual learning problem, but the presence of the target constraint (\ref{eq:target}) is a significant departure from those models.
+Our problem belongs to the class of \textit{contextual} learning, where the value of an alternative additionally depends on a random vector $X$; see, e.g., \cite{HaRyDe16}, \cite{AlChZo21} and \cite{ShHoZh21} from the ranking and selection literature, or \cite{AbPaSz11} and \cite{BaBaKh21} from the bandit community.
+However, the presence of the target constraint (\ref{eq:target}) in our problem is a significant departure from existing models.
 In optimal learning, there is a clear notion of ``correct selection,'' when the alternative with the smallest true value also has the smallest estimated value, and of ``regret'' when it does not.
 The proportional assignments $p_k$ in those problems vary between algorithms \citep{GlJu04}, and many papers aim to learn proportions that maximize the probability of correct selection \citep{Ru20,ChRy22}.
 However, under (\ref{eq:target}), we sometimes have to make choices that do \textit{not} achieve the lowest cost, even if the costs are known.
 Thus, the standard definitions of correct selection or regret do not apply in this setting.

 In this paper, we bridge optimal transport theory and optimal learning to formalize a notion of correct selection, and we create a sampling algorithm that makes correct selections at an optimal rate.
-In the process, we also obtain new results for the more standard setting of semidiscrete optimal transport with \textit{known} costs.
-Although the known-cost setting is not the main focus of this research, the results are of some interest, and they lay the groundwork for the analytical technique that we eventually use to handle unknown costs.
-It is therefore necessary to discuss both settings for a clear understanding of how our analysis proceeds.
+As a byproduct, we also obtain new results for the more standard setting of semidiscrete optimal transport with \textit{known} costs.
+Although the known-cost setting is not the main focus of this research, we use it as a starting point to develop the analytical technique that we eventually use to handle unknown costs.
+We first explain the essential elements of this technique in Section \ref{sec:intknown} below, and then discuss the main results in Section \ref{sec:intunknown}.